VeroWrede/DealerOn-MarsRover/README.md

 Plan for today:

-Improve the way to set Starting coordinates as a touple instead of a list - done see if i can improve the way commands get executed by the rover look into writing (unit) tests (previous experience is mainly in python so I'll need to research this a little)
+look into writing (unit) tests (previous experience is mainly in python so I'll need to research this a little)

 Design Explanantion